to the shareholders

 7.11.
 Evaluation of Board and Directors' Performance Formal annual evaluation has beenmade by the Board of its own performance and that of its Committee Members individualdirectors and Chairman on the basis of criteria approved by the Nomination andRemuneration Committee (NRC)/Board.
 Each Independent Director being evaluated did notparticipate in the meeting during the discussions on his/her evaluation

 8 directors responsibility statement

 Pursuant to provisions of Section 134(5) of the Companies Act 2013 the Directorshereby state that:

 (a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-(b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the endfinancial year and of the ofthe profit and loss of the company for that period;
+(b) the directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;

 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

 (d) the directors had prepared the annual accounts on a going concern basis;

 (e) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and

 (f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively;